Search This Blog

 Historic Cost Of Living In Marlow *expanded*

 Historic cost of living in Marlow (up to 1940) Part One.
-Part two concerns the historic cost of fun, leisure and transport in Marlow here.
+Part Two concerns the historic cost of fun, leisure and transport in Marlow and is available here.
 We have gathered these from many period sources- adverts, court cases, letters, auction information etc all specific to Marlow.
 To put these costs into context see Charlotte's post on wages in Marlow history here.

 Homes: